connorfcruz/cruz-connor-portfolio/docs/networking/assignment6.md

 Shared Mode Reflection:

 When comparing the two IP addresses, they are completely different.
 The IP address **192.168.64.2/24** thus belongs to the local network, while the address **173.95.44.210** belongs to the internet.
 Overall, a virtual machine may use NAT/Network Address Translation if it wants to connect to the internet if the VM should be contained and managed by the host system.
-NAT is necessary in this case because the virual subnet containing the VM must route data to the Mac's network and out to the internet.
+NAT is necessary in this case because the virtual subnet containing the VM must route data to the Mac's network and out to the internet.
 Shared mode in general makes it easier to connect multiple virtual machines on one computer because they are all centralized under the Mac.
 This allows for permissions to be managed and artificially defined using the virtual subnet created by the host system.

 Bridged Mode Reflection: